-    The scholarship is for two years to enable the applicant to complete the MSc and undertake a one-year internship, including six-months with the Mo Ibrahim Foundation.
+The grant is for two years to enable the applicant to complete the MSc and undertake a one-year internship, including six-months with the Mo Ibrahim Foundation.

 A world top 100 universities and part of the prestigious Russell Group, the University of Birmingham makes important things happen.
 The university was ranked 14th in the UK and 84th in the world in the QS World University Rankings for 2018.

 - Course Level: The studentships are available to pursue MSc programme.

 - Study Subject: The studentships are awarded in Governance and State-building.